The 10th-ranked Georgia gymnastics team will head to Gainesville, Florida for its NCAA regional, announced Monday afternoon by the NCAA.

 Three Gymdogs had career-best performances as the seventh-ranked Georgia gymnastics team (6-5, 4-2) fell on the road at No. 1 Oklahoma (12-0) by a score of 197.675-196.925 on Friday night at the Lloyd Noble Center in Norman.

 Freshman Rachel Dickson was named SEC Gymnast of the Week following a standout performance at the Mardi Gras Invitational, a quad meet that featured top-ranked Oklahoma, No. 2 LSU and No. 13 Missouri.

-Danna Durante completed her third season as Georgia's head coach in 2015, taking the Gymdogs to a top-10 national finish in three consecutive years for the first time since 2007-09.
+Danna Durante completed her fourth season as Georgia's head coach in 2016, taking the Gymdogs to their third Super Six in four seasons under her direction.

 The 2014 Georgia squad posted a 197.000 or higher in each home meet for just the second time in program history, and the Gymdogs posted a total of 14 wins against ranked opponents, navigating through what was rated as the nation's toughest schedule.

 In 2013, Durante guided the Gymdogs back to the NCAA Super Six for the first time since 2009, and Georgia also achieved its highest ranking in four years.
 Brittany Rogers claimed a share of the SEC bars and beam titles, and Shayla Worley also shared the beam title.
 UGA notched wins over Alabama and Utah for the first time since 2009.